 As the students progress, they acquire not only a facility in oral expression but also basic proficiency in reading and writing Dutch.
+Therefore additional hours are given to Milepost 3 students during and after school hours.
 This enables a smooth transition from our school to the bilingual programme at Haarlemmermeer Lyceum.

 The school makes use of the host country's resources, cultural and environmental points of interest.
 The school library houses a collection of Dutch books.
-Students are strongly encouraged to interact with the Dutch community, to foster an international understanding and to practise their Dutch.
+Students are strongly encouraged to interact with the Dutch community, to foster an international understanding and to practice their Dutch.
 The European Framework of Reference for Languages is used to benchmark students' progress in Dutch.